 Private, Participant of World War II, The Hero of the Soviet Union (March 24, 1945)

-By the Decree of the Presidium of the Supreme Soviet of the USSR of March 24, 1945, “For exemplary performance of the command’s combat missions in the fight against the Nazi invaders, as well as for courage and heroism” Private Urinboy Abdullayev was awarded the title of “The Hero of the Soviet Union” (after his death).
+By the Decree of the Presidium of the Supreme Soviet of the USSR of March 24, 1945, “For exemplary performance of combat duties, courage and heroism in the fight against Nazi invaders on the front”, Private Kadirov Achil was awarded the title of “The Hero of the Soviet Union”.

 He died on March 13, 1945 and was buried in Sebistan village of Koshrabat district.